IGPenguin/mobile-toolkit/README.md

 ### auninstall
 * `auninstall` Uninstall third party app, choose from the list
 * `auninstall com.dummy.package.name.app` pass package name as argument
+* `auninstall -a` Uninstall all third party packages
+  * Skips some essential apps
+	* Edit IGNORED_PACKAGES in this script to customize the list to your needs

 ### awipe
-* Uninstall all third party packages
-  * Skips some essential apps
-  * Edit this script yourself to customize the list of essential apps
-* (Optional) Remove everything in /sdcard/Download directory
+* Wipe internal storage - remove everything in /sdcard directory

 ### apermissionreset
 * Revoke ALL runtime permissions for ALL (even system) apps